-- Passenger automobiles weighing 6,000 pounds or less. - Any other property used for transportation if the nature of the property lends itself to personal use, such as motorcycles, pick-up trucks, etc. - Any property used for entertainment or recreational purposes (such as photographic, phonographic, communication, and video recording equipment). - Cellular telephones (or other similar telecommunications equipment). - Computers or peripheral equipment.
+- Passenger automobiles weighing 6,000 pounds or less. - Any other property used for transportation if the nature of the property lends itself to personal use, such as motorcycles, pick-up trucks, etc. - Any property used for entertainment or recreational purposes (such as photographic, phonographic, communication, and video recording equipment).

+- Cellular telephones (or other similar telecommunications equipment). - Computers or peripheral equipment.
 Exception.
-Listed property does not include (a) photographic, phonographic, communication, or video equipment used exclusively in a taxpayer's trade or business or at the taxpayer's regular business establishment; (b) any computer or peripheral equipment used exclusively at a regular business establishment and owned or leased by the person operating the establishment; or (c) an ambulance, hearse, or vehicle used for transporting persons or property for hire.
-For purposes of the preceding sentence, a portion of the taxpayer's home is treated as a regular business establishment only if that portion meets the requirements under section 280A(c)(1) for deducting expenses attributable to the business use of a home.
-However, for any property listed under (a) above, the regular business establishment of an employee is his or her employer's regular business establishment.
+Listed property does not include: - 1.
+Photographic, phonographic, communication, or video equipment used exclusively in a taxpayer's trade or business or at the taxpayer's regular business establishment; - 2.
+Any computer or peripheral equipment used exclusively at a regular business establishment and owned or leased by the person operating the establishment; or - 3.
+An ambulance, hearse, or vehicle used for transporting persons or property for hire.

+For purposes of the exceptions above, a portion of the taxpayer's home is treated as a regular business establishment only if that portion meets the requirements under section 280A(c)(1) for deducting expenses attributable to the business use of a home.
+However, for any property listed in 1 above, the regular business establishment of an employee is his or her employer's regular business establishment.